 Odile Chenal retires from ECF after an impressive career

-As well as being instrumental in introducing travel bursaries for young artists from the Central and East European region (later to be become the highly successful STEP Beyond Travel Grants scheme), Odile also played a key role in launching ECF’s influential Princess Margriet Award in 2008, which is now entering its sixth year.
+As well as being instrumental in introducing travel bursaries for young artists from the Central and East European region (later to be become the highly successful STEP Beyond Travel Grants scheme), Odile also played a key role in launching the European Cultural Foundation ‘s influential Princess Margriet Award in 2008, which is now entering its sixth year.
 Odile was integral to the creation of Mémoires de la Méditerranée, a publishing network which stimulated the translation and publication of contemporary Arabic literature into European languages.
 She also initiated this month’s conference the ‘Dwarfing of Europe?’ in collaboration with the University of Tilburg and De Balie conference centre, which looks at Europe through the lens of experts from the emerging economies of Brazil, China and India.

 In recognition of her untiring work supporting cultural thinkers and creators across Europe and beyond, Odile received the prestigious Légion d’Honneur in June 2012 – the highest decoration in France, which has been bestowed on politicians, performers, artists and actors ranging from Jean Cocteau to Gérard Depardieu.

 We wish Odile all the very best with her future endeavours.